COVID-19 & ONE CARE

 Programs continuing with additional precautions

-Some programs have never stopped and are being delivered as they were previously but with increases in protective equipment and infection control procedures.
-ONE CARE’s PSW care In Home and Assisted Living have continued as usual although the LHIN did put some clients of Home Care services on hold in the early stages.
+Some programs have never stopped and are being delivered as they were previously but with an increase in personal protective equipment (PPE) and infection prevention and control (IPAC) procedures.
+ONE CARE’s PSW care In-home and Assisted Living have continued as usual although the LHIN did put some clients of Home Care services on hold in the early stages.
 Staff shortages have had an impact, especially for Home Help.
-Our new Grocery Delivery service for seniors continues to operate.
 Home At Last has had an increase in helping people to move safely home after hospital stays.
-Meals on Wheels is being delivered through contactless delivery and is experiencing a large increase in demand.
+Meals on Wheels is being delivered through contactless delivery and is experiencing an increase in demand.

 Programs with more significant modifications